WV Local Technical Assistance Program

 POW!
 RIGHT IN THE KITCHEN!

-A less common but equally real danger lurks in the plumbing under your kitchen sink.
-Most commercial drain openers are chemically "basic" (as opposed to "acidic").
-When the greasiest, mot stubborn clogs refuse to break up, some people resort to using sulfuric acid on top of what they tried first.
 The result?
-"It's like a volcano.
-There's a second or two of fizzing, then pow!" says Donald Wink, a chemistry professor at the University of Illinois at Chicago.
-"When they (the bases and acids) neutralize each other, they create sufficient heat to boil the water and create splatter."
+“It’s like a volcano.
+There’s a second or two of fizzing, then pow!” says Donald Wink, a chemistry professor at the University of Illinois at Chicago.
+“When the bases and acids neutralize each other, they create enough heat to boil the water and cause splatter.”

 DO THE ALTERNATIVES MATCH UP?